Jana-Marie/USB-PD-Firmware/docs/console_config.md

 Prints the capabilities advertised by the Power Delivery source.
 Each capability is represented by a Power Data Object (PDO), printed in the format listed in the PDO Format section below.
+If there are no capabilities, e.g. when the source does not support USB Power Delivery, `No Source_Capabilities` is printed instead.

 ## Configuration Format